mitmul/chainercv-chainer-meetup/slides/main.md

 --

-**.red[This is problemetic for developing and comparing new ideas to the existing ones.]**
+**.red[This is problematic for developing and comparing new ideas to the existing ones.]**

 ---

 ## ChainerCV for reproducible research

 - We carefully ensured that all models provided with ChainerCV can reproduce the performances on par with the original paper results.
-- When we change some part of the algorithm from the original implementation, we surely document those changes.
+- When we change any part of the algorithm from the original implementation, we surely document those changes.

 #### Faster R-CNN